A Table Full Of Joy

 Tips and Tricks

-*If you use store bought get at least 16 oz so you have some for the filling and some extra to drizzle on top when you eat it.
+• *If you use store-bought caramel sauce, get at least 16 oz so you have some for the filling and some extra to drizzle on top when you eat it.

-* Depending on how underripe or firm your pears are will vary the cooking time on the stove.
+• * Depending on how underripe or firm your pears are, the cooking time on the stove will vary.

 Nutrition